 #7 Prati – Vatican area

-If you want to spend a lot of time in the Vatican, consider staying in Prati area.
-The area between Sant’Angelo castle and the Vatican called Borgo is ancient, full of good local restaurants and covered with typical Roman pavement – sampietrini but Prati was built mostly at the beginning of the XXth century.
+If you want to spend a lot of time in the Vatican, consider staying in the Prati area.
+The area between Sant’Angelo castle and the Vatican called Borgo is ancient, full of good local restaurants, and covered with typical Roman pavement – sampietrini but Prati was built mostly at the beginning of the XXth century.
 Here the streets are wider and the squares bigger.

 For a snack check Dolce Maniera – the place is open 24/7, so you will never be hungry.
 Don’t miss the ice cream at Gelateria dei Gracchi.
 You can take it to the small and cozy Quiriti square or to the majestic Cavour square where the Palace of Justice is located.

-Stay here if you want to explore the Vatican, to avoid the crowds to the Museums, to arrive early at the free audience with the Pope that takes place every Wednesday morning when the Pope is in town and to see mostly the historical center.
+Stay here if you want to explore the Vatican, to avoid the crowds to the Museums, to arrive early at the free audience with the Pope that takes place every Wednesday morning when the Pope is in town, and to see mostly the historical center.

 The nearest metro stations are Ottaviano and Lepanto, both line A. Buses 70 and 492 go to Termini station.
-492 passes through the whole historical center, to Piazza Navona, Largo Argentina and Trevi fountain.
+492 passes through the whole historical center, to Piazza Navona, Largo Argentina, and Trevi fountain.
 It is very convenient for tourists but consider that you may get stuck in traffic for some time.

 Recommended Hotels in the Prati – Vatican area